-Christy Winters Scott was a four-year letter winner for the University of Maryland Terrapins from 1986 to 1990.
-In 1989, she was an integral part of Maryland winning its eighth Atlantic Coast Conference championship and reach its third Final Four.
-As a senior, Winters Scott was a first-team All-Atlantic Coast Conference player, ACC All-Tournament player, and Kodak All American, All-East Region selection as she led the Terps in scoring with 533 points (17.8 ppg).
+A four-year letter winner for the University of Maryland Terrapins from 1986 to 1990, she was an integral part of Maryland winning its eighth Atlantic Coast Conference championship and reach its third Final Four in 1989.
+As a senior, Winters-Scott was named to first-team All-ACC, ACC All-Tournament, Kodak All American, and All-East Region selection as she led the Terps in scoring with 17.8 ppg.
 In November 2002, Winters Scott was named to the ACC’s Fiftieth Anniversary team.

-In February 2006, she accepted a position with Comcast SportsNet to be an analyst for the Washington Wizards Post Game Live show, as well as an NCAA Women’s Basketball analyst.
-During March Madness, 2006 to 2009, Winters Scott was a Women’s Basketball color analyst for Westwood One/CBS radio for the Bridgeport, Connecticut Regional Final, and the Greensboro Regional Finals respectively.
-For the 2006 WNBA season, she served as the Washington Mystics color analyst on Comcast Sports Net.
+Winters-Scott coached at a number of local universities such as Maryland, Georgetown, and George Mason for 10 years.
+She handled the recruiting efforts and was responsible for on-court practice preparation for the post players, film breakdown, and scouting reports.
+Following her coaching career, she accepted a position with Comcast SportsNet as a color analyst.
 From October, 2010-present, Winters Scott is serving as a color analyst for Comcast Sports Net, Fox Sports, and Raycom, and covered ACC, Conference USA, and CAA Women’s Basketball games.
 From October 2011 to present, she is serving as a color analyst for ESPN for ACC, SEC, Big East, NEC, and MEAC Women’s Basketball games.

 In November of 2006, Winters Scott was inducted into the University of Maryland’s Athletic Hall of Fame, and in May of 2006, she was inducted into the first class of the South Lakes High School Hall of Fame along with the Phoenix Suns Grant Hill.
 During his induction speech, Hill said, “It feels good to be recognized as the male Christy Winters.”
 During the 2010 ACC Women’s Basketball Tournament, Winters Scott was named an ACC Women’s Basketball Legend.